Zero Day Attack: Production

 The series was announced at a press conference on July 23, 2024, with the first trailer released on the same day.
 Preparation for the series began in December 2022, inspired by the ongoing Russo-Ukrainian War and the Chinese military exercises around Taiwan conducted in protest of Nancy Pelosi's 2022 Taiwanese state visit.
 Principal filming commenced in March 2024, with plans to finish by November 2024.
 The series is supported by the Taiwanese Ministry of Culture's "1 plus 4-T-content plan", and is produced by Zero Day Cultural and Creative Co., Ltd., with funding provided by the Taiwan Creative Content Agency, Chunghwa Telecom, Kaohsiung Film Fund, and Robert Tsao.
 Cheng Shin-mei (鄭心媚) is the producer and screenwriter of the show, while Lin Shih-ken (林仕肯) serves as executive producer.
 Filming was also assisted by the Republic of China Armed Forces, with a ROCN warship and real CM-32 armoured vehicles appearing in some scenes.

 The show features ten episodes and ten directors in the first season.
 Producer Cheng Hsin-mei also wrote one of the episodes.

 Director Lo Ging-zim explains that after the Russian invasion of Ukraine, he considers Taiwan to be "the most likely next flashpoint... drama is not presenting the truth but metaphor as to how we might react to the challenges in reality", and that Zero Day aims to show the public how to face a potential invasion.
 The director made the decision to weaken Taiwan's government and society in their portrayal, setting a worst-case scenario which they hope to empower the audience to avoid.
 Lo said “I believe every Taiwanese person has their own version of Zero Day attack in their mind.
 We were just the first to make it into a series.”

-Hong Kong actor Chapman To, who plays the character of "Brother Qiang", a Chinese Communist Party operative, expressed in a media interview that "it is embarrassing to play the role of a Hongkonger sent by the People's Republic of China to infiltrate Taiwan, but acting such a role is not difficult because there are many such people in Hong Kong".
+Hong Kong actor Chapman To, who plays the character of "Big John" (Brother Qiang), a Chinese Communist Party operative, expressed in a media interview that "it is embarrassing to play the role of a Hongkonger sent by the People's Republic of China to infiltrate Taiwan, but acting such a role is not difficult because there are many such people in Hong Kong".

 Release

-The series will consist of ten episodes, and is planned to release at 9:00 PM on August 2, 2025, in Taiwan and August 15, 2025, in Japan, the 80th anniversary of the end of World War II.
+The series consists of ten episodes, released at 9:00 PM on August 2, 2025, in Taiwan and August 15, 2025, in Japan, the 80th anniversary of the end of World War II.
 Each of the episodes will be filmed by different directors.

 A 17-minute trailer was released in July 2024 during simulated air raids in Taiwan's Han Kuang Exercise.